 Challenge of No Buying/no Spending

 This challenge will help you reset your spending habits.
 Begin by setting a time frame to achieve this challenge.
 Then, specify the areas you prefer to impose no purchases and make them realistic.
-For example, you can choose not to spend on eating out for a whole month.
+For example, you can choose not to eat out for a whole month.

 This one is an easy money-saving challenge.
 All you need to do is save up all $2 coins into a piggy bank or a jar.
 You can take them to the bank at the end of the year, deposit them, or exchange them for notes.